2mal3/2mal3s-Tweaks/README.md

 - **Elytra Closing**: Sneak while flying with the Elytra to close it.
 - **End above Overworld**: The player can go the end by flying high up in the overworld, and back by falling into the void in the end.
 - **End Crystal Healing**: End Crystals heal players near them who are wearing a dragon head.
+- **First join Message**: Sends a message to each player when they first enter the world.
 - **Fish Traps**: Place a barrel in water to catch fish over time.
 - **Glow Berries glow**: Players who eat glow berries get a short glowing effect.
 - **Harder Powder Snow**: Powder Snow gives mining fatigue when sinking.